Code-Institute-Submissions/BookLiker/README.md

 # **BookLiker**

-A visitor-maintained book list with information about the books.
+A responsive, cross-platformv, isitor-maintained book list with information about the books.
 Users can sort/or filter the books using premade functions.
+The app is published on Heroku, link [here](http://bookliker.herokuapp.com/).

 ## Table of content